wpgaurav/dynamic-month-year-into-posts/README.md

-Add current year by [year] and current month by [month] shortcodes anywhere, including content and title.
+Add today’s date by [date], current year by [year], previous year by [pyear], next year by [nyear] and current month by [month] shortcodes anywhere, including content and title.
 Use this plugin to boost your site’s SEO by using the variables anywhere.
-By Gaurav from https://gauravtiwari.org
+Supports RankMath and [year] works as a replacement to %currentyear%, [month] as a replacement to %currentmonth% already.

 ## Description

-Add current year by [year] and current month by [month] shortcodes anywhere, including content and title.
-Use this plugin to boost your site's SEO by using the variables anywhere.
+Add today’s date by [date], current year by [year], previous year by [pyear], next year by [nyear] and current month by [month] shortcodes anywhere, including content and title.
+Use this plugin to boost your site’s SEO by using the variables anywhere.
 Supports RankMath and [year] works as a replacement to %currentyear%, [month] as a replacement to %currentmonth% already.

+Use various combinations to make your articles even more dynamic.

-Supports even the Rank Math's breadcrumbs, custom meta titles, excerpt etc.
+Supports both Rank Math and Yoast SEO.
+Tested to be working with Yoast SEO and Rank Math’s breadcrumbs, custom meta titles, excerpt etc.

 ## How to use?